 Completeness requires more arguments.
 The decomposition and standard rules, with the exception of rule (6), retain the set of solutions.
 The same for (MMS), (FPS), and (ElimFP).
-Note that the nondeterminism in (ElimFP) does not affect completeness.
+Note that the nondeterminism in (ElimFP) does not affect the current set of solutions.
 The nondeterministic rule (6) provides all possibilities for potential ground solutions.
 Moreover, the failure rules are not applicable to states that are solvable.